Zinaida Serebriakova - self portrait

 By the time of Serebriakova’s birth in 1884, Serebriakova’s maternal uncle, Alexandre Benois, was considered an influential Russian artist and founding member of the revolutionary Mir Iskusstva art group.
 Her mother, Yekaterina, was a gifted sketch artist, and her father, Yevgeny Lanceray, was a renowned sculptor.
 She was the youngest of six children.

 In 1886, when Serebriakova was barely two years old, her father died of tuberculosis.
 The family moved from Neskuchnoye to the apartment of her maternal grandfather, Nikolas Benois, an imperial Russian architect in St. Petersburg.
 She entered the Kolumna Girls’ Gymnasium for academics, but here creativity flourished mostly at home.
-Her grandfather’s apartment neighbored the famous Mariinsky Theatre and Serebriakova learned music and performance from her family and their social circle.
+Her grandfather’s apartment neighbored the famous Mariinsky Theater and Serebriakova learned music and performance from her family and their social circle.

 Serebriakova continued to spend her childhood summers at Neskuchnoye.
 The Neskuchnoye (literally: “not boring”) estate boasted endless forests, fields, and meadows that would inspire her early work.
 The art produced here was an ode to daily rituals and hardworking women, both enchanting and powerful in their simplicity.